number571/hidden-lake/README.md

 ### Production

 The HLS node is easily connected to the production environment.
-To do this, you just need to specify the network_key at startup.
+To do this, you just need to specify the `network` at startup.
 You can find them in the [networks.yml](networks.yml) file.

 ```bash
 $ hls -network=oi4r9NW9Le7fKF9d